Renewables NB envisions a New Brunswick that is powered entirely by renewable energy.

 Falls Brook Centre (FBC) acted as the provincial coordinator for the Renewables NB consortium from 2015 til 2020.
 Falls Brook Centre is a demonstration centre and registered charity that works to foster thriving local communities by educating and inspiring people to adopt environmentally sound practices.
 Through partnerships, recreation, and education that support the creation of a balanced, sustainable way of life, FBC seeks to explore and promote practical solutions to today’s environmental, social, and economic challenges.
 One of Falls Brook Centre’s main program areas is renewable energy and energy efficiency, and FBC has been working to implement and support related projects since its inception in 1992.

 Conservation Council of New Brunswick (CCNB) is a non-profit organization, first established in 1969, that creates awareness of environmental problems and advances practical solutions through research, education and interventions.
 Consisting of a small, but dedicated staff they work to protect the province’s air, water and land.
 Throughout the years, CCNB has worked with programs such as Marine Conservation Program, Sustainable Agriculture and Environmental Health Programs,Forest Conservation, Climate Action, and Health Watch Programs.

 The Miramichi River Environmental Assessment Committee (MREAC) was formed in 1989 as a multi-stakeholder environmental non-governmental organization to address watershed-based issues.
-Since 1993 it has been a member of the Atlantic Coastal Action Program, now the Atlantic Ecosystem Initiative.
-MREAC continues to function as a multi-stakeholder community-based not-for-profit watershed organisation that monitors, assesses, and addresses environmental issues on the Miramichi watershed.
+MREAC continues to serve the Miramichi communities as a not-for-profit watershed organization that monitors, assesses, and addresses environmental issues on the Miramichi watershed.
 MREAC advocates for the adoption of renewable energy technologies in our corner of the province and was one of the founding members of Renewables NB.

 Your Environmental Trust Fund at Work.
 Renewables NB is made possible through support from the New Brunswick Environmental Trust Fund.